Matiur Rahman (Bir Sreshtho): Personal life and legacy

 Rahman was married to Milly Rahman.
-Together they had a daughter, Mahim Matiur Khandaker.
+Together they had two daughters, Mahin and Tuhin.

-There is a docudrama based on Matiur's life named Ognibolaka with Bangladeshi film actor Riaz in the role of Matiur and television actress Tarin in the role of his wife Mili.
-There is also a Bengali film named "Ostittey Amar Desh" based on Matiur's life, directed by "Khiljir Hayat Khan".
-His wife "Mili Rahman" was the co-writer of this film and also acted in it.
+There is a docudrama based on Matiur's life named Ognibolaka with Bangladeshi film actor Riaz in the role of Matiur and television actress Tarin in the role of his wife, Mili.
+There is also a Bengali film named Ostittey Amar Desh (2007) based on Matiur's life, directed by "Khijir Hayat Khan".
+His wife, "Mili Rahman", was the co-writer of this film and also acted in it.